 I welcome applications from outstanding candidates for PhD in Computation, Cognition and Language.
 This route is suitable for candidates wanting to do a PhD with me at LTL and CHIA.
 If you are interested in applying, (i) please take a look at my research interests and ongoing projects, and (ii) check that you meet the minimum entry requirements before contacting me.
 If you want to apply for PhD funding from Cambridge, note the funding deadlines (for entry in October 2022).
 I get many applications, so please make contact early!

 Current Part III and MPhil students:

-- If you want to do your research project with LTL, please see the projects that we offer in 2019-20.
+If you want to do your research project with LTL, please see the projects that we offer.